togakangaroo/togakangaroo.github.io/_posts/2016-11-25-how-js-modules-work.md

 As before, all the same pluses and minuses apply and you realistically will want a build step before shipping to production but you do not need one in development.

 <aside>
-  SystemJs has an ineteresting alternative step that exists in some AMD loaders - though not in Require that I'm aware of - in that rather than generating a bundle, a tool can walk the dependency tree and generate simply a list of all modules in the system.
+  SystemJs has an interesting alternative step that exists in some AMD loaders - though not in Require that I'm aware of - in that rather than generating a bundle, a tool can walk the dependency tree and generate simply a list of all modules in the system.
 This can then be added to the loader configuration via a <code>depcache</code> node indicating to the loader all the modules that it should fetch in parallel up-front.
 With Http/2 enabled systems, this approach can see enormous speed boosts and is certainly worth keeping in mind.
 At time of writing this feature mostly works with some occasional bugs.
 </aside>

 In most ways, SystemJs supplants RequireJs and 95% of the time is a more future-proof tool with great feature parity.